Mayandi Kudumbathar: Plot

 Paraman could not bear his father's death, and Poongodi shows affection to him.
 Poongodi gets admission into Madras Medical College, and she leaves to Chennai for education, though she keeps talking to Paraman regularly on the phone.
 Paraman continues his engineering course while he is considered as a burden by his sisters-in-law.
 However, his brothers take care of him.
 One day, Thavasi's wife falls sick, and she needs blood urgently.
 As it is a rare group, it becomes difficult.
 Paraman informs this to his friends in college, and his friends come for rescue.
-Thavasi's wife is saved, and she realizes her mistake and feels bad for ill-treating Paraman despite which he helped her in a timely manner.
+Thavasi's wife is saved, and she realises her mistake and feels bad for ill-treating Paraman despite which he helped her in a timely manner.

 Paraman secures a job through campus placement, and his living condition improves.
 One day, he gets shocked to see Poongodi in a bus stop along with her husband and a baby.
 Paraman cries upon thinking that Poongodi has betrayed him.
 However, Poongodi tells a flashback that her "husband" is actually her relative who lost his leg in an accident on the day of the marriage, following which the marriage gets cancelled.
 Now, her parents request Poongodi to marry the groom as it would be an insult for the entire family due to a cancelled marriage.
 Poongodi, though not interested, accepts for the sake of her family's wishes.
 Still, she kept calling Paraman over the phone in the usual manner so that he will not get broken and instead will concentrate on studies.
 Knowing the truth, Paraman feels happy about Poongodi's kind heart and her sacrifice for the welfare of her family.